 Click on the Wi-Fi icon in the menu bar on your Mac and then select Turn off Wi-Fi.

 Click the Bluetooth status icon in the menu bar, then select Turn Bluetooth Off.

 Next, you need to hard reset your iOS device.

 Restart Your Mac: Click on the Apple menu and select Restart.

 Once your device has restarted, turn on the radios.
 Then, go ahead with the sharing.
 There shouldn’t be any problem now.

-Note: If you find Internet not performing up to the mark, it would be apt to put network settings to factory default on your iOS device.
+Note: If you find the Internet not performing up to the mark, it would be apt to put network settings to factory default on your iOS device.
 Open Settings ⟶ General ⟶ Reset ⟶ Reset Network Settings.

 Firewall Might be Playing the Spoil Sport…

-Check out if Firewall is playing the villainous role.
+Check out if the Firewall is playing the villainous role.
 It’s a very reliable security feature, but at times it tends to come in the way of normal functionalities.
 Disable it and then try sharing the password again.